drewdeponte/git-ps-book/src/guides/add-patches-to-your-stack.md

 Technically, in Git Patch Stack terms, any branch that has an upstream is a Patch Stack.
-So you can have as many of these Patch Stacks as you want, as long as they are branches that have remote upstreams.
+So you can have as many of these Patch Stacks as you want, as long as they are branches that have a remote upstream.
 To add patches on to a stack, you first have to be checked out on a branch that has an associated upstream.
 In our case, `main`.